Rancilio Silvia Review + Modding Options & the New Silvia Pro

 This is a contentious subject, and I usually favour shot first, milk second when working with a single boiler machine, meaning I can’t pull the shot and steam milk at the same time.

-I learn the arguments for the other way around, but in my humble opinion, when you’re creating a milky (flat white, cappuccino, latte, etc.,) given that many of the liquid in the cup is the milk, it’s the milk cooling down that is a lot of likely to negatively impact the overall pleasure of the ingest.
+I learn the arguments for the other way around, but in my modest opinion, when you’re creating a milky (flat white, cappuccino, latte, etc.,) given that a lot of of the liquid in the cup is the milk, it’s the milk cooling down that is a lot of likely to negatively impact the overall pleasure of the ingest.

 As long as you’re not leaving a shot sitting there for much longer than a minute or so, I personally don’t find it changes noticeably in taste by the time you’ve poured a jug of milk into it – it tends to take a little bit longer than this for the crema to start breaking up.

-I started out with milk first with the Silvia just because of that 2 minute wait time for the steam.
-If you’re going to be waiting that sort of length of time until you start steaming, I think it steeps sense to steam the milk first rather than leaving the shot sitting there with the crema slowly disappearing.
+I started out with milk first with the Silvia actually due to the reality that of that 2 minute wait time for the steam.
+If you’re going to be waiting that type of length of time until you start steaming, I think it makes sense to steam the milk first quite than leaving the shot sitting there with the crema slowly disappearing.

 Temperature surfing the milk

-As I’ve explained, I do this with the Gaggia classic by turning the steam button on, and then purging the steam and starting steaming after just 7 or 8 seconds – and with the Rancilio Silvia, I’ve found it’s somewhere between 30 – 45 seconds.
+As I’ve spoken about, I do this with the Gaggia classic by turning the steam button on, and then purging the steam and beginning steaming after simply 7 or 8 seconds – and with the Rancilio Silvia, I’ve found it’s somewhere between 30 – 45 seconds.

 If you wait the full 2 minutes, you’ll hear a total drop in volume at the point the light goes off, but as I’ve said, I found that there’s too much steam power at that point without spending 20 seconds or so letting that out.

-You could wait for the full approx. 2 minutes and then not open the steam valve fully, I have seen some doing this on YouTube, however that doesn’t seem to make the a lot of sense to me.
-The steam power isn’t very stable at this point, and why wait 2 minutes and only open the valve slightly when you can wait basically 30 seconds and turn the valve fully?
+You could wait for the full approx. 2 minutes and then not open the steam valve fully, I have seen some doing this on YouTube, nevertheless that doesn’t seem to make the many sense to me.
+The steam power isn’t very stable at this point, and why wait 2 minutes and only open the valve mildly when you can wait basically 30 seconds and turn the valve fully?

-So, I turn the machine on – and if its the first shot I’ve pulled or if the machine hasn’t been on extremely long, I’ll usually leave it about 45 seconds – if the machines been on for a while or it’s the second or third beverage I’m creating, I’ll literally leave it 30 seconds after turning on the steam, I’ll then give it a quick blast to lose any condensation, and start steaming.
+So, I turn the machine on – and if its the first shot I’ve pulled or if the machine hasn’t been on extremely long, I’ll usually leave it about 45 seconds – if the machines been on for a while or it’s the second or third ingest I’m making, I’ll actually leave it 30 seconds after turning on the steam, I’ll then give it a quick blast to lose any condensation, and start steaming.

 Temperature surfing the shot